mm6/InternetOfThingsCourse/projects/project2/Project2_No_Photon2.md

 1) [Spend some time reviewing Google Charts.](https://developers.google.com/chart) In particular, we are interested in the Gauge Chart.

 2) Write a web application using Node.js.
-The web application will deliver HTML and Javascript to the browser and the the browser will subscribe to the MQTT "argonLightLevel" topic.
+The web application will deliver HTML and Javascript to the browser and the the browser will subscribe to the MQTT "photon2LightLevel" topic.
 Use Google Charts to visualize the data with a gauge chart.
 Several browser should be able to visit at the same time and view the same gauge.

 ![Two browsers subscribe with different ID's.](https://github.com/mm6/InternetOfThingsCourse/blob/master/images/TwoBrowsersSubscribe.png?raw=true)